With the macro side of fundamental analysis done, it’s time to look at how you determine the fair value of a stock.

 - Other metrics that may be specific to the sector, such as user metrics for software companies

 Once your sector analysis is complete, you can move on to choosing some individual companies.
 And the main source of stock fundamentals are earnings reports.

 Earnings reports form the heart of fundamental analysis for stocks.
 They’re typically released on a quarterly basis by listed companies and contain a wealth of data on recent performance.
 Most listed companies will release a more comprehensive report once a year, too.

 Earnings reports tend to be broken down into three sections: a company income statement, balance sheet and cash flow statement.

-A company statement is where a firm reports its revenues, costs and net earnings and it includes various calculations of a company’s income.
+The income statement is where a firm reports its revenues, costs and net earnings – and includes various calculations of a company’s income too.
 Both quarterly and annual reports are important, as they will help you to see whether the company is meeting expectations and how it is performing on a year-to-year basis.

 An income statement is usually made up of the following: